mikegehard/ai-assisted-agile-agents/README.md

 # AI Assisted Agile Software Development

+## Background

+I am pushing all in on integrating AI into software development process as I believe that AI assistance is the future of software development.

+I do not believe that AI agents will replace software developers anytime soon.

+Instead, I believe that AI agents will augment software developers and help them be more productive.

 ## Goals

-Serve as a home for all of my investigations/research/thoughts into AI-assisted agile software development.
+- serve as a home for all of my investigations/research/thoughts into AI-assisted agile software development

 ## Structure